5.2 Model View Presenter

 5.2.1 Memory Game Model

-The model is the isolated object, without knowledge of the presenter and the view11, it is easier to start from there.
+The model is the isolated object, without knowledge of the presenter and the view11, so it is easier to start from there.

-In the previous design of the game, we had two classes MemoryGameWindow and MemoryCard acting as view and model.
-Therefore we need to extract what is model related.
+In the previous design of the game, we had two classes, MemoryGameWindow and MemoryCard, acting as view and model.
+Therefore, we need to extract what is model-related.

-Our game involves the domain of a game with cards, we define two models:
+Our game involves the domain of a game with cards.
+We define two models:

 5.2.2 Memory Game View